 - Specific ID - HIFO by Exchange

-All three methods are accepted by the IRS when it comes to filing your tax forms.
+Both methods are accepted by the IRS when it comes to filing your tax forms.
 You can find more information on FIFO and Specific ID in this blog article HERE.

 Below is an overview of each cost basis assignment method to help you make an informed decision about which method is best for your situation.